jdee/ios-knob-control/README.md

 All API documentation can be found in IOSKnobControl.h.
 Browsable HTML documentation generated from this source is checked into this repository in the doc/html subdirectory.
 See doc/html/index.html.

+### Appledoc

+The HTML documentation here is built with Appledoc.
+If you install Appledoc (from a distro like Homebrew or MacPorts or from source; see https://github.com/tomaz/appledoc#quick-install) you can use the build-appledoc script in this directory to update the HTML if it is out of date and install the documentation as a docset that you can view with XCode.

 Releases
 --------